ibm-cloud-docs/containers/cs_network_policy.md

 {: important}

 Before you begin:
-1. If your cluster runs Kubernetes version 1.16:
-  1. See [this topic](/docs/containers?topic=containers-cs_versions#116_networkpolicies) for information about updating Calico private host endpoints and network policies in version 1.16.
+1. If your cluster runs Kubernetes version 1.16, see [this topic](/docs/containers?topic=containers-cs_versions#116_networkpolicies) for information about updating Calico private host endpoints and network policies in version 1.16.
-  2. Update your worker node patch version to [1.16.3_1520](/docs/containers?topic=containers-changelog#1163_1520_worker).
 2. [Install and configure the Calico CLI.](#cli_install)

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) Include the `--admin` and `--network` options with the `ibmcloud ks cluster config` command. `--admin` downloads the keys to access your infrastructure portfolio and run Calico commands on your worker nodes. `--network` downloads the Calico configuration file to run all Calico commands.